The miracle of integer eigenvalues: The filter semigroup

 \section{The filter semigroup}

 At the end of this section we will introduce the filter semigroup.
-But it is easier to describe it geometrically, as the face semigroup of a hyperplane arrangement, which we do first.
+But it is easier to describe it geometrically, as the face semigroup of a hyperplane arrangement, so we do this first.